danalber/danalber.github.io/index.md

 ## News

 - **[July.
-2023]** Two abstracts were selected for oral presentations and one for a digital poster at the 2023 Congress of Neurological Surgeons annual meeting.
+2023]** Two abstracts were selected for oral presentation and one for a digital poster at the 2023 Congress of Neurological Surgeons annual meeting.
 - **[June.
 2023]** Our clinical abstract "Evaluating the Quality of Salvaged Blood Products Using Stimulated Raman Spectroscopy and Deep Learning" was accepted at Machine Learning for Health 2023.
 - **[April.
 2023]** I was awarded a Neurosurgery Research and Education Foundation (NREF) medical student summer fellowship.